The best of Skye food

 Calum was born on Skye, learnt his trade at the famous One Devonshire Gardens in Glasgow, returned to Skye to become Head Chef at Ullinish, and then took the same role at Kinloch Lodge under Marcello Tully.
 Now he is producing really great food in Edinbane.

 Kinloch Lodge, Sleat

 In January 2010, Kinloch Lodge was awarded Skye's first ever Michelin star - a fantastic achievement on this island of wonderful restaurants.
-The accolade has been reaffirmed each year since then, and sits with the three AA rosettes that Kinloch and head chef Marcello Tully had already earned.
+The accolade was reaffirmed each year until 2017, and the standards achieved by head chef Marcello Tully and the team remain very good indeed.

 Kinloch Lodge stands in a wonderful setting on the shore of Loch na Dal.
 It’s a hotel, a restaurant, a shop - all overseen by Lady Claire MacDonald, the food commentator, television presenter, writer and cook.

 Michael Smith is now the undisputed star of Skye's thriving culinary scene.
 He was Chef Director of the Three Chimneys when it earned its Michelin Star in 2015.
 Now he is doing amazing things in his own Loch Bay Restaurant in Stein, on the Waternish Peninsula.
 He has achieved a Michelin Star here in the 2018 guide, and very well deserved it is.

 The restaurant is small, welcoming and comfortable.
 It offers two menus - a five course seafood degustation, or a fixed price three course meal.
 The latter gives a choice of three starters (seafood, vegetarian or meat), three main courses (ditto) and a third couse of either cheese, a pudding or a selection of small desserts.